-- Remove the chicken from the refrigerator and add rice flour and corn flour.
+- Remove the chicken from the refrigerator 10 minutes prior to frying and add rice flour and corn flour.
 Mix well to combine.

 - Carefully drop in the chicken pieces one by one into the hot oil.
 Deep fry for 2 - 3 minutes or until bright red in colour and crispy.
 Remove from oil and place on a tissue paper lined plate.

 - Heat oil in a saucepan and allow it to heat up.
 Once hot, add garlic, ginger and green chillies and fry lightly over medium flame.
 Once fragrant, curry leaves and saute for a minute.

 - Add red chilli powder and saute.
 Add fried chicken and stir fry on high flame for 1 minute.
 Remove from the pan and serve hot.

 - Use Kashmiri red chilli powder to get the bright red colour on the chicken.
 If necessary, you can also add 1-2 drops of natural red food colour.

 - Corn flour and rice flour make the fried chicken crispy.
 If necessary, either can be substituted with all purpose flour.